Discord-Net-Labs/Discord.Net-Labs/docs/guides/commands/application-commands.md

 ### Configuring

 There is a new configuration setting for your DiscordSocketClient called `AlwaysAcknowledgeInteractions`, It's default value is true.
-Interactions work off of the Recieve -> Respond pipeline, meaning if you dont acknowledge the interaction within 3 seconds its gone forever.
+Interactions work off of the Receive -> Respond pipeline, meaning if you dont acknowledge the interaction within 3 seconds its gone forever.
 With `AlwaysAcknowledgeInteractions` set to true, the client will automatically acknowledge the interaction as its recieved, letting you wait up to 15 minutes before responding with a message.